awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts-cni-walkthrough.md

           --override-existing-serviceaccounts
       ```

    1. Upgrade your CNI version to the latest version\.
-The manifest specifies the `aws-node` service account that your created in the previous step\.
+The manifest specifies the `aws-node` service account that you created in the previous step\.

       ```
       kubectl apply -f https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/release-1.5/config/v1.5/aws-k8s-cni.yaml